cds-snc/resources-ressources/README.md

 - Make sure your PR is passing
 - It is recommended to ask for a PR Review before merging.

 AWS Amplify will create a PR Preview URL for your changes.
-The only thing you will be unable to test on this URL is switching languages.g
+Take note that it is **_not currently possible_** to test the language switcher on this preview URL.

 # Frequently Asked Questions
 - [What is the `frontend` folder?](#what-is-the-frontend-folder)